Bea Wain

 Larry Clinton

 Wain recorded several titles on Victor and Bluebird under her own name and received much critical acclaim, though she only managed to chart one song.
 Wain went into the recording studio once a month.
 On the same day, singers Barry Wood and Dick Todd also had their scheduled recording times.
 All three vocalists used the same studio orchestra.
 As soon as one of them finished their numbers, another would step into the studio.
 The similarity in sound of the music on each artist’s releases was notable.
-The recording ban of 1942 marked the end of Wain’s commercial recording career.
-In summer 1942, she made a musical short for Pathe with Johnny Long’s band.
+The American Federation of Musicians’ recording ban which began in August 1942 marked the end of Wain’s commercial recording career.
+In summer 1942, she made a musical short for Pathé with Johnny Long’s band.

 Wain continued to sing, perform, and appear on radio throughout the 1940s, often with her husband.
 The couple had a son on June 1946.
 In December 1946, Wain joined Baruch as disk jockey on New York station WMCA with a daily program titled Mr. and Mrs. Music, where they interviewed major recording stars of the day.
 The popular show ended in April 1949 when WMCA switch its emphasis to sports.
 Wain gave birth to a daughter in April 1951.
 She and Baruch had their own show on WABC radio in New York in the mid-1950s.
 She returned to the recording studio in 1956, making an album for the Key label.